CAMP KATERI TEKAKWITHA WEATHER AND SAFETY PROCEDURES

 Thank you for allowing Camp Tekakwitha to be a part of your child’s summer.
 At Camp, our community is committed to the safety and well-being of each camper.
 As camp professionals, we know we are entrusted with your children, and we take this responsibility to protect your children very seriously.
 Camp Tekakwitha is a secure place.
 Our camp staff works with campers and public safety providers (local police and fire departments, emergency responders and hospitals, weather services and others) to mitigate any emergency.
 Our camp is accredited by the American Camp Association, which requires that we have risk and crisis management plans in place and that we conduct periodic reviews and drills of those plans.

 Our safeguards and protocols for severe weather are focused on the safety of each camper.
 Our first line of defense includes constant monitoring of several weather resources.
 Our team is looking to the skies, the national weather service, emergency weather radios, as well as other weather outlets so as to have the very best and latest weather updates.

 We have a rainy day schedule, which we use for both ordinary rainy days and in the event of an approaching threatening storm system, which moves all staff and campers indoors and into close proximity of our two storm shelters.
 This transition also clears most non-weather communications from the camp radio channels so that the camp directors and leadership can communicate more quickly with all of camp.

-underground reinforced storm shelters before tornado warning are issued in our area.
+underground reinforced storm shelters before tornado warnings are issued in our area.
 We certainly move to those storm shelters anytime a tornado

 warning is issued.
-The staff and camp leadership will confirm that all campers are safely with their counselor and will continue to monitor the developing weather situation.
+The staff and camp leadership will confirm that all campers are safe with their counselor and will continue to monitor the developing weather situation.